 Take supply and demand into account

 The law of supply and demand dictates that prices rise when supplies are low, and vice versa.
-Remember, it’s easier to increase rents when there is a shortage of available rental properties and a glut of eager tenants.
-Be wary of putting your rents up if there are a lot of vacant rental properties in your area; it will make it a lot harder to find tenants willing to pay the extra.
+Rents will often increase if there are a shortage of available rental properties.
+But be wary of putting your rents up if there are a lot of vacant rental properties in your area.
+It will make it a lot harder to find tenants.

 Informing Tenants of a Rent Increase

 There are strict rules surrounding rent increases, which landlords must stick to.
-You can’t just randomly put the rent up and not bother telling your tenants.
-Try doing this and see how fast you end you end up in court!
+You can’t just arbitrarily increase the rent and you should always give your tenant plenty of notice of a rent increase.

 At pre-set times in a fixed-term tenancy, you can agree a rent increase with your tenant.